-Colin Kaepernick could have another workout during NFL owners' meetings: report
+Colin Kaepernick could have another workout during NFL owners meetings: report

 It would be a good chance for Kaepernick to showcase his playing ability once again, but this time the audience could include team owners, general managers and coaches.

-A workout during the owners' meetings could give Kaepernick a better chance at signing with a team in theory because it wouldn’t be in the middle of the season, when coaches are preparing for games, and it could give team personnel a better opportunity to make an assessment on whether he would fit in their offense.
+A workout during the owners meetings could give Kaepernick a better chance at signing with a team in theory because it wouldn’t be in the middle of the season, when coaches are preparing for games, and it could give team personnel a better opportunity to make an assessment on whether he would fit in their offense.

 Kaepernick’s workout over the weekend didn’t appear to move the needle in either direction for the free agent.
 He threw passes for about 40 minutes at an Atlanta high school.
 While an NFL executive told ESPN his arm talent was “elite” and that he “threw the ball well,” Kaepernick left the field without a team and still out of the NFL.